isabellyrocha/pipetune/applications/lenet5/README.md

 LeNet5 is a classical CNN model used in digital number classification.
 For detail information, please refer to <http://yann.lecun.com/exdb/lenet/>.

+## MNIST

+MNIST dataset consists of handwritten digits images.
+More information in <http://yann.lecun.com/exdb/mnist/>.

+## FASHION-MNIST

+FASHION-MNIST dataset is a dataset of Zalando's article images.
+More information in <https://github.com/zalandoresearch/fashion-mnist>.

 ## Install dependencies
  * [Install dependencies](../../README.md#install.bigdl.dependencies)